edribeirojunior/gameofpods/README.md

 Open `~/worker-dep.yaml` and change the containers name at `spec.template.spec.containers[0].name` to `examplevotingapp-worker` then `kubectl apply -f ~/worker-dep.yaml` .

+> INFO: This is needed because in the Kubernetes v1.14 container name cannot have underline character.
 ### Database

 Create a `Deploy Object` called `~/db-dep.yaml`: